danlikendy/danlikendy/README.md

   - LinkedIn: in/tsygantsov
   - Unpin Instagram/VK from sidebar if you want a recruiter-facing page

-  Pins (Customize your pins) — ONLY these 4, unpin hr-analytics / marketplace-sales / retail-retention / telecom / text-to-image / heart-risk:
+  Pins (Customize your pins) — up to 6, match Selected work ML repos (unpin attentify / task_manager / tutorslot):
-  1. attentify_project
+  1. heart-risk-ml-project
-  2. task_manager_project
+  2. text-to-image-search-projcet
-  3. tutorslot_bot_tg_project
+  3. teledom-retention-model-project
-  4. voicaj_web — if public; else keep 3 above + best Voicaj-related repo
+  4. retail-retention-ml-project
+  5. marketplace-sales-ml-project
+  6. hr-analytics-ml-project
-  (Voicaj product: https://voicaj.ru — main focus in README) -->
+  (Voicaj: https://voicaj.ru — in README, not necessarily a pin) -->

 <div align="center">